oven-sh/bun/README.md

 3. Copy files recursively using the fastest system calls available (on macOS `fcopyfile` and Linux, `copy_file_range`).
 Do not copy or traverse into `node_modules` folder if exists (this alone makes it faster than `cp`)

 4. Parse the `package.json` (again!), update `name` to be `${basename(destination)}`, remove the `bun-create` section from the `package.json` and save the updated `package.json` to disk.
+   - IF Next.js is detected, add `bun-framework-next` to the list of imports
+   - IF Create React App is detected, add the entry point in /src/index.{js,jsx,ts,tsx} to `public/index.html`
+   - IF Relay is detected, add `bun-macro-relay` so that Relay works
 5. Auto-detect the npm client, preferring `pnpm`, `yarn` (v1), and lastly `npm`
 6. Run any tasks defined in `"bun-create": { "preinstall" }` with the npm client
 7. Run `${npmClient} install` unless `--no-install` is passed OR no dependencies are in package.json